-- We have experienced rapid subscription revenue growth in recent periods, and our recent growth rates may not be indicative of our future growth. - · Our substantial level of indebtedness could materially and adversely affect our financial condition. - Market adoption of software intelligence solutions for application performance monitoring, digital experience monitoring, infrastructure monitoring, AIOps and business intelligence and analytics market is relatively new and may not grow as we expect, which may harm our business and prospects. - Our business is dependent on overall demand for software intelligence solutions and therefore reduced spending on software intelligence solutions or overall adverse economic conditions may negatively affect our business, operating results and financial condition. - If we cannot successfully execute on our strategy and continue to develop and effectively market solutions that anticipate and respond to the needs of our customers, our business, operating results and financial condition may suffer. - We may experience a loss of customers and annualized recurring revenue as customers convert from our Classic products to our Dynatrace® platform. - We face significant competition which may adversely affect our ability to add new customers, retain existing customers and grow our business. - Failure to protect and enforce our proprietary technology and intellectual property rights could substantially harm our business, operating results and financial condition. - We will continue to be a controlled company within the meaning of the New York Stock Exchange rules and, as a result, qualify for and intend to continue to rely on exemptions from certain corporate governance requirements.
-Upon the completion of this offering, our executive officers, directors, and Thoma Bravo will beneficially own approximately 54.0% of our issued and outstanding shares of common stock, based on the number of shares sold by the affiliates of Thoma Bravo, as set forth in the section titled "Principal and Selling Stockholders."
+- The effects of the COVID-19 pandemic have materially affected how we and our customers are operating our businesses, and the duration and extent to which this will impact our future results of operations and overall financial performance remains uncertain - Our failure to achieve and maintain an effective system of internal control over financial reporting may result in material misstatements of our financial statements or cause us to fail to meet our periodic reporting obligations. - We have experienced rapid subscription revenue growth in recent periods, and our recent growth rates may not be indicative of our future growth. - Our substantial level of indebtedness could materially and adversely affect our financial condition. - Market adoption of software intelligence solutions for application performance monitoring, digital experience monitoring, infrastructure monitoring, AlOps and business intelligence and analytics market is relatively new and may not grow as we expect, which may harm our business and prospects.

-Thoma Bravo has a controlling influence over matters requiring stockholder approval, which may have the effect of delaying or preventing changes of control or limiting the ability of other stockholders to approve transactions they deem to be in their best interest.
+- Our business is dependent on overall demand for software intelligence solutions and therefore reduced spending on software intelligence solutions or overall adverse economic conditions may negatively affect our business, operating results and financial condition - If we cannot successfully execute on our strategy and continue to develop and effectively market solutions that anticipate and respond to the needs of our customers, our business, operating results and financial condition may suffer. - We may experience a loss of customers and annualized recurring revenue as customers convert from our Classic products to our Dynatrace® platform. - We face significant competition which may adversely affect our ability to add new customers, retain existing customers and grow our business - Failure to protect and enforce our proprietary technology and intellectual property rights could substantially harm our business, operating results and financial condition. - We expect that we will cease to be a controlled company within the meaning of the New York Stock Exchange rules and, as a result, we will, subject to certain transition periods permitted by New York Stock Exchange rules, no longer rely on exemptions from corporate governance requirements that are available to controlled companies.
+Upon the completion of this offering, our executive officers, directors, and Thoma Bravo will beneficially own approximately % of our issued and outstanding shares of common stock, assuming the number of shares offered by the affiliates of Thoma Bravo, as set forth in the section titled "Principal and Selling Stockholders", remains the same. - Thoma Bravo has a controlling influence over matters requiring stockholder approval, which may have the effect of delaying or preventing changes of control or limiting the ability of other stockholders to approve transactions they deem to be in their best interest.